 I think these are perfect macronutrients for a healthy breakfast or snack!
 However, if you prefer more low-carb pancakes, you can reduce the oats by up to a third.
 Any more than that and the pancake batter becomes too thin to cook.

-When should I eat this dish?
+When should I eat these pancakes?

 The correct answer is: Whenever you like!